9.5. Gists¶

 In order to back-up datasets you can publish them to a Remote Indexed Archive (RIA) store or to a sibling dataset.
 The former solution does not require Git, git-annex, or DataLad to be installed on the machine that the back-up is pushed to, the latter does require them.

-To find out more about RIA stores, checkout the online version of the handbook.
+To find out more about RIA stores, checkout the online-handbook.
 A sketch of how to implement a sibling for backups is below:

 $ git annex sync --all --content <sibling-name>